OlisaNsonwu/diyar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 Summary of changes below:
+* New functions
+* Minor bug fixes
+* Updated package to v.0.4.0

+## Test environments
+* Windows 10 (local machine), R 4.0.2
+* win-builder (release)
+* Debian Linux (rhub)
+* Ubuntu Linux (rhub)

+## R CMD check results
+There were no ERRORs or WARNINGs on the Ubuntu and win-builder test environments.

+## Downstream dependencies
+*Checked downstream dependencies - All passed

+## Resubmission
+This is a resubmission.
+Summary of changes below:
 *Packages in Suggests used conditionally
 *New functions
 *Minor bug fixes